Jerusalem is full of great attractions, and a lot of them are free of charge! Here’s a list of the top free things to do in Jerusalem.

 How to get to Mount of Olives?
 The Mount is more of a hill, so with some effort, you’ll be able to climb to the top.
 The climb up takes about 20 minutes, depending on your pace.
 The base of the Mount is an easy walk from the Old City.
 You can either exit the Old City from Lions’ Gate or from the gate near the Western Wall, Dung Gate.
 From Dung Gate, walk around the city walls until you get to the base of Mount of Olives.

 If it’s sunny and hot, you might prefer to take a taxi from the base to the top.
 The ride should cost up to 50 ILS.
-Another cheaper option is to take Arab bus number 255 from Damascus Gate terminal (which also operates on Shabbat) or Egged bus number 84 from the Ammunition Hill Light Rail Station (which only operates Sundays to Thursdays).
+Another cheaper option is to take Arab bus number 255 from Damascus Gate terminal (which also operates on Shabbat) or Egged bus number 84 from the Ammunition Hill Light Rail Station (which only operates from Sunday to Thursday).

 How to get to the Rockefeller Museum?
 The museum is located at 27 Sultan Suleiman Street, just outside of the Old City.
 You can exit the Old City from Damascus Gate and then continue down Sultan Suleiman Street, which goes to the east until you see the entrance to the museum to your left.
 It is about a 10 minutes’ walk from Damascus Gate.
 If you’re not coming from the Old City, you can take the light rail train to Damascus Gate station and continue from there.